Monumental Cemetery of

 The cemetery was built between 1835 and 1843 based on designs by the architect Lorenzo Doveri on the site of a demolished Olivetan convent just outside the city walls, beyond the Porta Tufi.
 Doveri died in 1866 and responsibility passed to his pupil, and Siena's foremost Purist architect, Giuseppe Partini to undertake expansion.
 This work was largely completed by 1875.
 More modern additions do not blend well with these 19th century structures.

 The original core of the cemetery consists of two large fields on different levels and linked by steps (see right).
 Here you'll find much fine work by the leading local sculptor Tito Sarrocchi, who had studied in Florence under Bartolini and his fellow Sienese master Giovanni Duprè, and who was responsible for the copy of the Fonte Gaia by Jacopo della Quercia, now in the plaster cast gallery of the Santa Maria della Scala Complex.
+The Deposition by Duprè, now in the Bichi Ruspoli Chapel here, won him an honorary gold medal at the Paris Exhibition of 1867, and the praise of poet Aleardo Aleardi who said he was an 'ideal artist: ancient form and modern feeling, a Christian soul with a Greek chisel'.

 The large statue of The Risen Christ in the courtyard of the main entrance (see right) is by the Sienese sculptor Vico Consorti and was made for the renovated crypt of San Domenico, where in November 1938 the remains of ten local 'fascist martyrs' were ceremoniously placed in a specially designed sacrario.
 No trace of this sacrario remains, but the Risen Christ was brought here.
 No label is attached to even hint at its history